emahub/AUKaraoke/README.md

 ## Overview

 This plugin enables eliminate specified sound source position or frequency band with phase calculation and filter.
-It is useful for not only making instruments version (=Karaoke) but also hiding noise with original music and processing music easy to listen to each instrument parts.
+It is useful for not only making instruments version (=Karaoke) but also hiding noise in the original music and processing music easy to listen to each instrument parts.

 ## Installation